bdevel/gettext_i18n_rails_js/README.md

 For production environments there are also minified versions of the Javascript via ember_helpers.min.js, helpers.min.js, and jed.min.js

 If you are using Ember.js there are some helpers for Handlebars.
-For Ember templates any attribute ending in "Translation" will be passed through gettext.
-In your template you can access the attribute without the "Translation" attribute (which would just be 'title' in the example below).
+For Ember templates, any attribute starting with your gettext shorthand function will be captured by gettext.
+In your template you can access the attribute without the gettext shorthand function prefix (which would just be 'title' in the example below).

   {{__ "This will also be translated"}}
   {{n__ "%s has %d new message" "%s has %d new messages" 3 "User name" }}
-  {{my-template titleTranslation="This will go into the .po file." }}
+  {{my-template __title="This will go into the .po file." }}

 ## Avoiding conflicts with other libraries